 To build a custom pad, first add a regular pad using the pad tool (O button).
 This base pad will become the custom pad's anchor or snapping point, so be sure to place the pad in the exact location where you want tracks to attach to the pad.
 The shape and size of the pad do not matter, but the hole, if any, will remain in the final custom pad.
 In other words, a surface mount base pad will result in a surface mount custom pad, and a through hole base pad will result in a through hole custom pad.
-The custom pad's number will be inherited from the base pad.
+The base pad.